 The Program strongly encourages AADS majors and minors to become interns.
-For the Spring 2020 internship, students will have the opportunity to work with AADS main office for event planning, networking, promotion and learning design related techniques for marketing.
-Interested students will need to complete the prerequisite courses, inquire directly with Dr. Morrisette, take part in an interview, and a candidate will be decided afterwards.
+Students will have the opportunity to work with AADS main office for event planning, networking, promotion and learning design related techniques for marketing.
+Interested students will need to complete the prerequisite courses, inquire directly with Dr. Morrissette, take part in an interview, and a candidate will be decided afterwards.
 These experiences allow students to expand their academic knowledge by engaging in practical experience.

 492 Internship in African American Studies (1-6:0:3-16)

 Prerequisite Courses: ADS 201, 210; ADS 376, ENG 376 or 374; ADS 356, HIS 301 or 389

 Prerequisite Courses for AADS minors: AADS 201, 210, and two AADS-related courses

 Interns must show 40 on-site hours each semester for each s.h. of credit sought.

 Other opportunities exist with local law firms, non-profit organizations, museums, and other local businesses.
 Practical experience at sites serving populations of people of African descent.
 Two semester meetings with Program Director.
 Students must complete 8 to 15 hours per week at site.